Skip to content

 How to Switch NBN Providers (It's Easier Than You Think)

-Full definition → provider?
-Switching is genuinely simple.
+Unhappy with your NBN provider?
+In Geelong I help customers switch all the time, and most are surprised at how little is involved.
 The new provider does all the work.
-Here's exactly what happens, step by step.
+Here’s exactly what happens, step by step.

 The Short Version